Scott Holroyd: Early life and career

+In 2021, he appeared in one episode of MacGyver.

 Personal life

 Holroyd began dating his childhood friend, actress Allison Munn, in 2004.
 They became engaged in December 2006 in Paris and married on November 17, 2007 at the French Huguenot Church in Charleston, South Carolina.
 They reside in Los Angeles with their pet terrier, Buster Keaton.
-In November 2011, Munn and Holroyd had a son.
+Munn and Holroyd had a son in November 2011, and a daughter in 2015.